-You might also want to think about the type of skills that employers will find particularly valuable at this time.
+You might also want to think about the type of skills that employers will find particularly valuable.
 For example, highlighting your IT or digital skills, and/or creating voluntary roles that would be especially valuable to small companies and charities (such as helping them with online marketing and social media to meet the needs of clients, or developing their online brand).

-8. Do virtual work experience or volunteering to boost your CV and keep motivated
+6. Do work experience or volunteering to boost your CV and keep motivated

-You might also consider doing a virtual work experience programme.
-InsideSherpa offer a range of virtual work experience from some top graduate employers, to help you develop skills, get an insight into what it’s like to work in your chosen sector, and prepare generally yourself for the world of professional work.
+You might also consider doing a work experience.
+Forage offers a range of virtual work experience from some top graduate employers, to help you develop skills, get an insight into what it’s like to work in your chosen sector, and prepare generally yourself for the world of professional work.

 For those looking to get more experience prior to making a medical application, Observe GP (run by the Royal College of General Practitioners) aims to give a fair chance for all in gaining work experience.

-9. Learn how to perform in remote interviews and online recruitment – practise makes perfect
+7. Learn how to perform in interviews and recruitment – practise makes perfect

 Get ahead of the curve by preparing and practising for the types of interviews you want to secure, for example by: